The Handbook of Discourse Analysis

 - Offers an overview of how different disciplines approach the analysis of discourse.

 - Provides analysis of a wide range of data, including political speeches, everyday conversation, and literary texts.

-- Includes a varied range of theoretical models, such as relevance theory and systemic-functional linguistics; and methodology, including interpretive, statistical, and formal methods.
+- Includes a varied range of theoretical models, such as relevance theory and systemic-functionals linguistics; and methodology, including interpretive, statistical, and formal methods.